universal-ctags/ctags/docs/man/ctags.1.rst

 ~~~~~~~~~~~~

 Universal Ctags introduces many ``--list-...`` options that provide
-the internal data of Universal Ctags (See :ref:`option_listing`).
+the internal data of Universal Ctags (See "`Listing Options`_").
 Both users and client tools may
 use the data. ``--with-list-header`` and ``--machinable`` options
 adjust the output of the most of ``--list-...`` options.